griestopf/Fusee.Tutorial/Tutorial04/README.md

 		}";
 ```

+Two thing happened:

-Two thing happended: First we need not only the already composite ModelViewProjection matrix but only the ModelView transformation.
+ 1. We do not only need the composite ModelViewProjection matrix but additionally the ModelView transformation as well.
 This is
     because we want to perform our lighting calculation in view space and NOT in clip space.
-So we simply declare `uniform mat4 FUSEE_MV` and
+So we simply declare
+	`uniform mat4 FUSEE_MV` and can be sure to get the modelview matrix as well.
-can be sure to get the modelview matrix as well.
-In `main()` we then multiply the normal with FUSEE_MV.
-But FUSEE_MV is of course a 4x4
+ 2. In `main()` we then multiply the normal with FUSEE_MV.
+But FUSEE_MV is of course a 4x4 matrix because it typically
-matrix because it typically contains translations which cannot be expressed in 3x3 matrices.
-Our normal by the way is somewhat different from
+    contains translations which cannot be expressed in 3x3 matrices.
+Our normal by the way is somewhat different from a
-a position vector.
+	position vector.
 It contains an orientation and NOT a position in 3-space.
-So all we want to do with a normal to beam it up into view space
+So all we want to do with a normal to beam
-is, to perform the rotations (and to some extent the scale) part of the transfromation on it.
-Thus we cast our 4x4 ModelView matrix to
+	it up into view space is, to perform the rotations (and to some extent the scale) part of the transfromation on it.
-a 3x3 matrix (`mat3(FUSEE_MV)`).
+	Thus we cast our 4x4 ModelView matrix to a 3x3 matrix (`mat3(FUSEE_MV)`).

 After transforming the normal with this matrix, we normalize the normal, that is, we stretch or shrink it
 appropriately to make its length 0.
 Remember, that the dot product only returns cosine values if the vectors passed into it have unit length.
 Since we built scale components into our modelview matrix, we need to normalize the results here.